 Im pedaling at 100 rpm now; my heart rate is at 150 as I start to fight the southerly headwind on the coast.
 I flatten my back to get even lower, shift into a slightly easier gear by flicking the Shimano Dura-Ace shifting brake lever sideways (no need to remove my hand from the handlebars) and find a nice pedal rhythm.
 I want a good workout but dont want to blow up my legs before the climb so I keep a good pedal spin going and push just enough to feel a slight burn in my quadriceps muscles.

 Soon, I head east for the long climb.
 Shifting onto the small chainring, I stand to work up the steep part of the hill.
-My Litespeed thoroughbred weighs less than 17 pounds.
-With a superlight and incredibly responsive titanium frame its a joy jamming up hill.
+My Litespeed thoroughbred weighs less than 17 pounds (there are full carbon-frame road racing bicycles today that weigh significantly less).
+With a superlight and incredibly responsive titanium or carbon frame (aluminum and steel are other options that work great, too) its a joy jamming uphill.
 I feel like Im dancing on the pedals as I really push for the top.
 I can feel my legs tiring but I need to work so I keep pushing until my heart rate monitor limit alarm sounds.
 I visualize the pack of riders being dropped behind as I make my escape over the top of the climb.

 Town line coming up; Ive got to win the sprint.
 I bang the right shifter twice to hit a taller gear and jump for the line.
 I breathe like a weight lifter to power each pedal stroke and try to reach maximum rpm pulling on the handlebars with all my might.
 My standing muscles are blown so I fall into the saddle and try to rev my spin even more as I near the finish.
 The crowd roars as I blow through the tape.

 Full-Suspension Mountain Bike (types include all-mountain, downhill, cross-country and more)